 In the event of leaving without a deal, the significant amount of fear, uncertainty and indeed panic could help Gold.
 While there are apparently a succession of “mini-deals” in place to help with basic continuity processes (aircraft landing for example) it’s not beyond imagination to foresee hysteria from the media and clumsiness and unpreparedness from the government engendering a sense of foreboding and gloom.
 It is thus fairly likely that, initially at least, Gold would be sought while the uncertainty remained.
 Additionally, it also likely that the Bank of England would enact an emergency programme of liquidity to sure up the banking system, which would help Gold.
 Furthermore, the increased desire by all governments nowadays to become more interventionist means that any extreme policy action would be far more palatable in the days of a crisis.
 A move to MMT, infrastructure projects, universal basic income and negative taxes could all become more likely if there is a perception that a no deal Brexit could cause a severe recession, or even depression.
-All such actions would be supportive for Gold.
+All such actions would be supportive for Gold prices.

 Ultimately, the current Brexit impasse, whatever the resolution, will not satisfy either side.
 Both remain and leave supporters remain deeply entrenched.
 Finding an outcome that suits all looks unlikely.
 Rather, the question regarding the UK’s degree of integration with the EU project will depend on what alliances and trade deals it goes into after Brexit, and indeed, more importantly, if the EU as an entity can survive itself through it’s own continuing economic malaise.